A Brief Guide to

 The cost of your system will vary depending on several factors: the size of heat pump needed, the type of system (air, ground, water), whether you need new emitters (underfloor heating and/or radiators) etc.

-The Energy Savings Trust estimates a typical ASHP installation will cost in the region of £9,000 to £11,000.
-ASHPs may be part or fully funded under the Government’s Green Homes Grant scheme or the Council’s scheme in partnership with Warmer Homes.
+The Energy Savings Trust estimates a typical ASHP installation will cost in the region of £14,000.
+Partial funding is available through the the Boiler Upgrade Scheme, or you may be eligible for full/partial funding through the Warmer Homes or ECO 4 schemes.
 Contact the team today to see whether you might be eligible.

 Renewable Heat Incentive (RHI)